Cumberland Mall (Georgia): History

 Cumberland Mall in Atlanta was the first four-anchor mall built in Georgia, and only the second such mall in the entire Southeastern United States.
 It was developed by Crow Carter & Company.
 The original anchors to the mall were Rich's, Davison's, Sears and JCPenney.

 Cumberland Mall remained one of the leading malls in the region for over a decade before Town Center Mall in Kennesaw opened in 1986.
 Cumberland Mall originally featured many distinct design elements to heighten the original mall experience, but as competition forced a major reshuffling of the mall, much of this was stripped away in the renovation of 1989.
 Some of the original tenants that were lost at this point were Magic Pan, McDonald's, Piccadilly Cafeteria and Cashin's Restaurant among others.
 The food court was added in a previous renovation, in late 1982 or early 1983.

-In 2003, Cumberland Mall lost its first anchor, Macy's (formerly Davison's).
+In 2003, Cumberland Mall lost its first anchor, Rich's (formerly Davison's).
 The vacant store resulted in a major redevelopment plan.
-The redevelopment included the demolition of the old Macy's, which was replaced with a new mall entrance complete with an open-air wing.
+The redevelopment included the demolition of the old Rich's, which was replaced with a new mall entrance complete with an open-air wing.
 This mall has restaurants such as Buffalo Wild Wings, Maggiano's Little Italy, The Cheesecake Factory, P.F.
 Chang's China Bistro and Stoney River Legendary Steaks.
 Other changes included the demolition of the JCPenney, which planned to close its store, for the construction of a new Costco.
 The changes also included a complete interior renovation with new skylights and an expanded food court.
 These changes were planned to keep the mall competitive, even with only two traditional department stores remaining: Macy's (former Rich's) and Sears.
 All the renovations were completed in early 2007.
 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Cumberland Mall, into Seritage Growth Properties.
 On March 11, 2015, Tomorrow's News Today - Atlanta detailed Kroger's plans to take over the upper level of Sears and reopen it as a 93,000-square-foot grocery store by the summer of 2016.